Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Radiation kills cancer cells gradually, over time.
 The goal of treatment is to focus the radiation on cancer cells.
 But radiation can also damage or kill the normal, healthy cells near the tumor.
-These damaged normal cells often can repair themselves within a week.
+These damaged normal cells often can repair themselves.

 Two types of radiation are used to treat childhood cancers: